Olowalu, Hawaii: Geography

 The top of the Olowalu ahupuaʻa on Pu'u Kukui reaches 4457 ft feet.
 Its boundaries trace downhill between LThau Mountain on the north and LThau 'Ula Mountain on the south.
-Olowalu Valley and 'Iao Valley were linked by an ancient trail until landslides covered the summit.
+Olowalu Valley and ʻĪao Valley were linked by an ancient trail until landslides covered the summit.

 Olowalu Valley opens up to a fan-shaped alluvial plain.

-When the Olowalu hills were cleared of sandalwood and hardwoods, Olowalu Valley became a much dryer environment, from mountains to shore.
+When the Olowalu hills were cleared of sandalwood and hardwoods, Olowalu Valley became a much drier environment, from mountains to shore.
 Reforestation of the LThau mountains with sandalwood and 'ohi'a lehua is a major long-range goal of the OCR, and a huge undertaking requiring partnership with the Hawaii Department of Land and Natural Resources (DLNR).

 Increased condensation drip in the high forest, added to conservation methods on the kula, are an opportunity to restore past moisture levels to Olowalu Valley.
 Every activity in an ahupua'a was carried out within the context of a spiritual and cultural belief system that maintained harmony, balance, and peace for both seen and unseen life forms of all creation.
 Restoring the OCR is a foundation for bringing the concept of sanctuary back into present day culture, and redeeming the powerful history of Olowalu as a functioning pu'uhonua.